How the philanthropy world should use this moment to actually help Black people

 The question before us, then, to put it bluntly, is this: How do we shift decision-making power in philanthropy to Black people?

 From what I’ve seen in my work, it starts with self-interrogation.
-Darren Walker, President of the Ford Foundation, explained this well in an op-ed for The New York Times Walker writes: “Inequality in America was not born of the market’s invisible hand…It was created by the hands and sustained effort of people who engineered benefits for themselves, to the detriment of everyone else.”
+Darren Walker, President of the Ford Foundation, explained this well in an op-ed for the New York Times Walker writes: “Inequality in America was not born of the market’s invisible hand…It was created by the hands and sustained effort of people who engineered benefits for themselves, to the detriment of everyone else.”
 He goes on:

 “In recent weeks, I have been invited to join dozens of conversations with many well-intentioned chief executives and generous philanthropists to talk about what they should be doing during an upheaval that feels like 1918, 1932 and 1968 all at once.
 The irony is not lost on me: Many of those who are eagerly extending Zoom invitations are complicit in a system that desperately needs changing.”